Our Courses

 There is a three-year course for those with an A-level or equivalent in Latin.
 Additionally, there is also a four-year course for those without Latin.

-Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.
 For the three-year course, A Level or IB Higher Level is required in Latin: Greek will be accepted as a substitute if the applicant does not offer Latin.
 There are no subject requirements for the four-year course.

-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas for the four year course; an aptitude for language learning is required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas for the four year course; an aptitude for language learning is required.
 It is also possible for those with an honours degree to apply for entry as an Affiliated Student.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.